Home » Natural Human Diet: A Guide to Species-Specific Foods

 Food groups overview

-• Fruits and vegetable-fruits: Sweet, ripe tropical fruits are the healthiest food for humans and should make up the biggest part of the human diet.
-Edible temperate fruits and veggie-fruits are more acidic and watery – or starchy (i.e., pumpkins) – and are a valuable add to the human diet, especially when living outside the tropics, in temperate climate.
+• Fruits and vegetable fruits: Sweet, ripe tropical fruits are the healthiest food for humans and should make up the biggest part of the human diet.
+Edible temperate fruits and veggie fruits are more acidic and watery – or starchy (i.e., pumpkins) – and are a valuable addition to the human diet, especially when living outside the tropics in colder, temperate climates.
 They should only be eaten ripe.
-We should be aware of nightshades (tomatoes, bell peppers, eggplants etc.), which contain a certain level of toxins (Sharma & Mishra, 2021).
-Also, do not use pumpkins, cucumbers, and other veggie-fruits when they taste slightly bitter (read more on vegetable fruits here).
+We should be aware of nightshades (tomatoes, bell peppers, eggplants, etc.), which contain a certain level of toxins (Sharma & Mishra, 2021).
+Also, do not use pumpkins, cucumbers, and other veggie fruits when they taste slightly bitter (read more on vegetable fruits here).

 • Nuts: Nuts are part of a frugivorous diet.
 Try to get them in raw quality and preferably tropical ones.
 Do not make them more than 10-20 % of your diet.
 Coconut is suitable as a staple food for humans.

-• Greens and seaweed: tender greens, sprouts and watery salads are optimal for humans.
-Those type of greens we enjoy even without dressing and feel instinctually appealed.
-Cellulose-rich greens like kale or darker greens are not really suitable for our digestion, nor naturally appealing as foods.
+• Greens and seaweed: tender greens, sprouts, and microgreens are optimal for humans.
+Those types of greens we enjoy even without dressing and feel instinctually appealing.
+Cellulose-rich greens like kale or darker greens are not really suitable for our digestion nor naturally appealing as foods.
 Phytochemical-rich aromatic leaves can be used as medicine, not necessarily foods.
+Primates eat leaves from tropical trees.

 • Grains and legumes: Grains and legumes are not part of a biologically suitable diet.
 They need to be cooked in order to be digestible or even lose their toxicity.
 Even cooked grains were introduced very recently into our diet after agriculture started.
 Grains are excellent staple foods for humans that do not spoil quickly, but for health, they are problematic.